How Stress Affects the Mind

 Believe it or not, stress can actually change the overall structure and function of your brain.
 One example is changing the amount of "white matter" in your brain.
 Your brain has axons that connect different regions of the brain together in order to send information.
 The insulating layer around nerves is called myelin, and it increases how fast a nerve can send information.
 Because it is mostly made of fat, it appears white and is part of what is called "white matter" in your brain and it can be measured.
 The "gray matter" is made up of the bodies of nerves and where they connect with each other.
 Chronic stress triggers your brain to make more myelin, which increases the relative amount of white matter in the brain.
 This imbalance between white and gray matter can lead to brain abnormalities, which makes you prone to mental illness.
 This type of imbalance is common in people with post-traumatic stress disorder.

 Another physical change that stress can cause the areas most commonly associated with memory, metabolism, and emotions to shrink in volume, or atrophy.
 This is more common for brains that experience spikes of short-term stress on top of chronic stress.
 A consistent amount of chronic stress without these spikes in stress levels does not seem to be correlated to brain atrophy.

 Damage New Brain Cells

-There is evidence suggesting that stress can actually kill new neurons in your brain’s hippocampus.
+There is evidence suggesting that stress can limit how long new neurons live.
 Your hippocampus is not only the part of your brain responsible for memory, emotion, and learning, but it’s also responsible for creating new brain cells throughout your life.
-While stress doesn’t decrease the amount of neurons created, stress influences the likelihood that a newly created neuron may or may not survive, leading to more neurons dying almost immediately after creation.
+While stress doesn’t decrease the number of new neurons, it makes lifespan of new neurons shorter.

 What Can You Do To Protect Yourself From Stress?